 It’s true that there really is no average salary for a travel nurse.
 Many travel assignments do pay higher than a typical staff position, especially when you include benefits such as housing.
 But what factors determine a travel nurse salary?

 There’s no set salary range for travel nurses because there are many factors that influence pay scale; however, the top factors that could influence your financial gain include:

 - Location of your travel nurse assignment – salaries vary state by state

 - How geographically flexible you are when it comes to choosing available assignments

 - Type of assignment – for example, critical staffing jobs often pay more

 - Your individual situation – Are you traveling solo?
 With family?
 Etc.

 It’s important to keep all these factors in mind when choosing an assignment.
 Some locations may have a lower travel nurse salary, but that location may also have a lower cost of living.
 You could still live well during your assignment and potentially keep some money for your savings.

 Because there are so many factors that go into determining a travel nurse’s salary, it’s important to look at your personal situation and determine what matters most to you.
 Would you rather take a lower salary, but live in your dream location for a few weeks, or is salary the most important factor for you?

 Whatever you decide, Favorite Healthcare Staffing recruiters can help you find a travel assignment that is perfect for your needs.
-Apply online in less than 30 seconds to get started today!
+Apply online to get started today!